niknetniko/ugent2016/readme.md

 ## License

-All files except those mentioned below are licensed under the LaTeX Project Public License, version 1.3c or later.
+All files except those mentioned below are licensed under the LaTeX Project Public Licence, version 1.3c or later.
 See the `LICENSE` file.

-The license of the files in the folders `assets` and `latex/logos` is unclear.
+The licence of the files in the folders `assets` and `latex/logos` is unclear.
 Wikipedia claims that the UGent logo (main one) is CC BY-SA 4.0; but the legal department disagreed when I contacted them.